-Our strategic direction remains unchanged, while execution will be adapted to the specific consumer and market requirements.
+Whilst our overall strategic direction remains unchanged, Management is adaptable and responsive in executing these strategies to cater to changing consumer and market sentiments.
 We will continue to leverage on our brand strength to build bigger market share by being relevant and innovative in our product offerings.